Operation Peter Pan: Film

-Nearing the end of this mass-exodus of children to the United States, Attorney General Robert F. Kennedy approved funding for a propaganda film designed to assist migrant children’s understanding of why their parents had made this choice on their behalf.
+Nearing the end of this mass-exodus of children to the United States, Attorney General Robert F. Kennedy approved funding for a propaganda film designed to assist migrant children's understanding of why their parents had made this choice on their behalf.
 This film elaborates on the many things for children to do within their current situation, including but not limited to learning, playing, and attending religious ceremonies.
-However, this film is careful not mention the current events in Cuba.
+However, this film is careful to not mention the current events in Cuba.
 The film was directed by Cliff Solway, a Canadian director for CBC.

 Titled The Lost Apple, the (approximately) thirty-minute short film follows the life of Roberto and two other young children inside the Florida City Camp that was one of the main offloading sites for children.
 The film was produced by the United States Information Agency.
 Narrated by Carlos Montalbán, the short film explains to young Cuban children how and why they are in the United States.
 The narrator explains that camps such as the Florida City Camp is only a temporary place for the children to stay, as they are meant to find other opportunities through scholarships or be housed with foster parents.